Sean-OBrien95/pokemon-matchups/README.md

 <img src="assets/images/alert-image.png" alt="Photo of the alert image">

+# Future Features

+- There are a number of features that I have come up with that could be added at a later stage, I have not implemented them due to time constraints.
+- There are a total of 18 different pokemon types, this is an obvious feature that I could include these in the game sections.
+My reason for not doing so is that this is geared more toward beginners and intermediate plays and did not want to overwhelm them.
+- 3 round feature.
+I orifinally wanted the game to have a best of 3 feature but ultimately cut it out.
+My reason for tjhis is that the code began to have too many global variables and felt I need to cut it down.
+- Timer feature for difficulty.
+This was a feature I was originally going to include with the 3 round system.
+Moving back to a single round, I felt the timer did not add much so removed it.
+I would like to implement this feature in the future however.

 # Testing

 - Ran html through W3C validator and Jigsaw css validator with no issues.
 HAve received some warnings and undefined variables on JSHint however upon examination needed these to function.